Academic Projects

 Projects hosted in other departments / labs / institutes of the university

 It is university policy that students undertaking summer projects / internships must be taken on as temporary workers by either the host department or the Faculty of Mathematics and paid the National Living Wage (plus holiday pay).
-National Living Wage is currently £10.42 but the government has announced that it will rise to £11.44 from April 2024.
+National Living Wage will increase to £12.21 per hour in April 2025.

-The estimated cost for an 8-week project in summer 2024 is therefore between £3600 and £4000 depending on exact working hours and the specific student.
+The estimated cost for an 8-week project in summer 2025 is therefore between £3850 and £4300 depending on exact working hours and the specific student (employer National Insurance Contributions will be applied for students aged 21 and over).

 A benefit of listing your project with CMP is that we can take care of the administrative work associated with employing your student, including making the payments.
 Hosts will receive a single invoice for their contribution.

-We have a small fund for supporting academic projects, but we expect all host labs / departments to provide complementary funds from their own sources.
-As a guide, we ask that academic hosts (especially returning ones) do their utmost to find funds within their department to cover at least half the amount needed for their student’s wages (~£1800-£2000).
-We ask students to also apply to their colleges for support and subsidised accommodation.
+We have a small fund for supporting academic projects, but we expect all host labs / departments to provide at least 50% of the necessary funding from their own sources (£1925-£2150).
+We also ask the students to apply to any available funds at their colleges and / or subsidised accommodation.

-If funding support is required, students should fill in the bursary application form (available from mid-January) and submit it by 18 March 2024.
+If funding support is required, students should fill in the bursary application form and submit it by 24 March 2025.
 The application will require statements from both the student and their supervisor.
 First round decisions will be made by early May.
-Some funds will be reserved for a second round, for which applications should be received by 6 May 2024, with decisions announced by the beginning of June.
+Some funds will be reserved for a second round, for which applications should be received by 12 May 2025, with decisions announced by the beginning of June.

 Multiple projects with one supervisor cannot be supported without matched funding.